jose-marquez89/practical-statistics-for-data-scientists/data-and-sampling-distributions/img/notes.md

 ### Bias
+_Bias_ refers to measurement or sampling errors that are systematic and produced by the measurement or sampling process

 ### Random Selection
+_Random sampling_ is a method of achieving "representativeness" in a sample.
+Truly random sampling may not always be easy.

+In _stratified sampling_, the population is divided into strata and random samples are taken from each strata. **Example**: In a political poll, divide certain racial groups into strata but overweight groups that might be underrepresented.

 ### Size versus Quality: When Does Size Matter?
+NEXT: Size vs quality
 ## Sample Mean versus Population Mean

 ## Selection Bias